Skip to content

 fn v_printf(str string, pt ...voidptr)

-v_printf prints a sprintf-like formated string to the terminal.
+v_printf prints a sprintf-like formatted string to the terminal.
 The format string str can be constructed at runtime.
 Note, that this function is unsafe.
 In most cases, you are better off using V's string interpolation, when your format string is known at compile time.

 fn v_sprintf #